mmcmaster-au/avswitch/README.md

 Based on these values, I've chosen Taiyo Yuden NRS4018T2R2MDGJ, with 2.2A current rating, 3A saturation, and low 50.4mΩ DCR.

 ## PCB Design
 The upper and lower sections will both use the same PCB, but with different components placed.
-This is to save cost, as generally the minimum order is 5 PCBs.
+This is to save cost, as generally the minimum order is 5 PCBs for hobbiest boards (eg. at JLPCB)

 The video signals between the upper and lower PCBs will travel over 5cm 1.0mm pitch inverting ("Type 2" / "Type D") [FFC](https://en.wikipedia.org/wiki/Flexible_flat_cable).
 Such cables are dirt cheap and readily available.